 To ensure that your children are safe around your pet dogs, make sure that you have trained your children to be cautious around these animals.
 Teach your child never to disturb a dog that is sleeping or eating.
 If your neighbor has a dog, your child shouldn’t be reaching through your fence to touch the dog, or worse, walking into the neighbor’s yard without an accompanying adult.
 All of these are dangerous situations that could increase the risk of a dog bite attack.

-The Atlanta dog bite lawyers at the Katz Law Firm represent persons who have been injured as a result of dog bites in the metro Atlanta region and across Georgia.
+The Atlanta dog bite lawyers at the Katz Personal Injury Lawyers represent persons who have been injured as a result of dog bites in the metro Atlanta region and across Georgia.